 Step 8: Steam Tamales

-Put the water into the steamer, put Tamales standing, do not let them come into contact with water, cover with corn husks, and steam for about 40 minutes until tamales are cooked.
+You should use a quality tamale steamer, put the water into the tool, then place tamales into it.
+Do not let them come into contact with water, cover with corn husks, and steam for about 40 minutes until the tamales are cooked.

 Here I give you a video on how to make pork tamales at home; you can watch and follow it.